inaimathi/langnostic/drafts/working-out-ai-safety-beliefs.md

 ### Can increasing AI capability increase its downsides as well as its benefits?

 One disagreement with the Maximalists once we've gotten past "AI can have any downsides at all" involves situations where increasing AI capabilities naturally also increases AI risk.
 Cyber-warfare/network intrusion is an example here.
-We want AIs that are capable in these domains in order to be able to better defend against them, but in some sense that defense raises the threshold for minimum viable defense that it might end up being net negative.
+We want AIs that are capable in these domains in order to be able to better defend against them, but improving offensive capability also raises the minimum capability required for viable defense, potentially enough to make the overall capability increase net negative.
 What we want to point to in this particular disagreement is some dynamic in AI capability research/development that, if left unchecked, would not mitigate related risks but scale them along.

 # Vs. The Doomers

 ![A Safetyist debating a Doomer in front of a mixed faction crowd, set in front of a background of the Doomer Village.](/static/img/ai-safety-territory/009--safetyist-vs-doomer.png)

-The book [If Anyone Builds It Everyone Dies](https://ifanyonebuildsit.com/) is sort of an artifact of this mindset, and the predictions are hard to refute if you accept most of their premises.
+The book [If Anyone Builds, It Everyone Dies](https://ifanyonebuildsit.com/) is sort of an artifact of this mindset, and the predictions are hard to refute if you accept most of their premises.

 ## Can we mitigate the risks, tradeoffs or downsides at all?